azizzarr/gym-backend-simple/RAILWAY_DEPLOYMENT.md

 - Build failures: Check if your application builds locally
 - Start failures: Check if your application starts locally
 - Environment variables: Make sure all required environment variables are set
+- JAR file not found: Make sure the build command is executed before the start command

 ## Additional Resources